 Below are my top 4 scrub brands!

-These are by far my favorite.
-They last for a long time, are comfortable, soft, and mechanically sound.
+FIGS are by far my favorite.
+They last for a long time and are comfortable, soft, and mechanically sound.
 I also feel like I look pretty fly in them, NBD.
 However, they’re not cheap.
 I do believe are worth the investment.
-I also have a few other products of theirs (socks + jacket) that I wear all the time.
+I also have a few other products of theirs (socks + jacket) that I always wear.
 I highly recommend getting on their email list because they frequently email out discount codes.

 Cons – higher price point, no badge clip, only available on their website and Amazon.